This post may contain affiliate links. Please read our disclosure policy.

 How To Make Salsa For One

-These photos and instructions are here to help you visualize how to make a small batch of salsa.
+These photos and instructions are here to help you visualize how to make this single serving salsa recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Place all the ingredients in a food processor.
+1. Add all of the ingredients to a food processor.

 salsa ingredients in a food processor.